 When the engine compartment is cool, unscrew the cap and wipe the dipstick with a clean rag.
 Replace the cap and completely tighten it.
 Then remove the cap again and look at the fluid level on the dipstick.

-The level should be at the FULL COLD mark.
-Add enough fluid to bring the level up to the mark.
+The level should be between the ADD and FULL marks.
+If necessary, add only enough fluid to bring the level up to the proper range.